MuhammadMuneeb007/Identifying-genes-associated-with-30-phenotypes-using-machine-deep-learning-/README.md

-# Identifying genes associated with phenotype using machine learning
+# Identifying genes associated with phenotypes using machine and deep learning
-Identifying genes associated with phenotype using machine learning
+Identifying genes associated with phenotypes using machine and deep learning